agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 MY_SELECTOR.patch({name: "frank"});
 ```
 You don't even have to worry about selecting not existing Items.
-If you select a `item key` that doesn't exist in the Collection yet,
+If you select an `item key` that doesn't exist in the Collection yet,
 the Selector will return `null`.
 However once the corresponding data is collected under that `item key`,
 the Selector will update seamlessly.